DU8 Jinsuo means 'Sinew Contraction'

 Where is DU8 located?

-DU8 (Jinsuo) is located on the posterior midline, in the depression below the spinous process of the ninth thoracic vertebra (T9).
+DU8 (Jinsuo) is located on the posterior midline of the back, in the depression below the spinous process of the 9th thoracic vertebra (T9).

 What is DU8 used for?